 Webinar Follow-up Templates for Your Webinar Email Sequence

 A few posts back I showed you how you can maximize your webinar ROI with automated email sequences sent with Woodpecker.
-The foundation of the webinar sales funnel are the follow-up emails for each stage: to drive more registrations, boost the show-up rates and post-webinar conversion.
+The foundation of the webinar sales funnel is the follow-up emails for each stage: to drive more registrations, boost the show-up rates and post-webinar conversion.

-In this blog post you’ll find a bunch of email templates for each stage of the webinar sales funnel and a few tips on how to turn more webinar attendees into customers.
+In this blog post you’ll find a bunch of email templates for each stage of the webinar sales funnel and a few tips on how to turn more webinar attendees into paying customers.

 What are some examples of webinar follow-up email subject lines?